lderames/General-Hospital-Performance-Dashboard/README.md

    - Provides a comprehensive visualization of mortality rates across different racial and age demographics within the hospital’s patient base.
 This analysis helps identify the highest-risk groups, enabling targeted care strategies to improve patient outcomes.

-This version streamlines the wording while maintaining the core intent.
-Let me know if you’d like further refinements!

 ---

 ### **Hospital Procedure Report Dashboard**